katelloyd83/sound-fundamentals/README.md

 - Office: McGill Hall, 232.

 Hey Sofia and Cole.
-Hope you are doing well!
+Hope you are not doing well!